Cupcake-Design-System/cupcake-design-system.github.io/content/elements/buttons-2-0.md

 ---
 title: Buttons 2.0
 layout: docs
 description: Buttons are clickable items used to trigger an action.
+Buttons make common actions immediately visible and easy to perform with one click or tap.
 group: elements
 toc: true
 sizes: